 Naho is Senior Lecturer in Geography at the Department of Geography, King’s College London.
-Trained in political science, international studies and human geography with over 15 years of research experience.
-She has research interests in the politics and governance of the environment, particularly water.
-Her latest book, Transboundary Water Politics in the Developing World (Routledge) brings together some of her thinking on the political economy of international transboundary river basins and conflict and cooperation over shared waters.
-Her research on water issues particularly in developing country contexts feeds into broader themes of interest: institutions for environmental governance; power and environmental discourse; scale and agency.
+She is trained in political science, international studies and human geography with over 15 years of research experience.
+She has interests in the politics and governance of the environment, particularly water.
+This body of work cuts across issues of development and security.
+Her research on water issues particularly in developing country contexts focuses on analysis of institutions; power and environmental discourse; scale and agency.

+She is Associate Editor of WIREs Water and an editorial board member of International Environmental Agreements and Water International.
+She served as lead author on water policy for the UNEP GEO-6 report (2019).
 Naho is currently leading the Environmental Security working group for The Taskforce on Conceptual Foundations of Earth System Governance.
 See more details at: http://www.earthsystemgovernance.net/conceptual-foundations/?page_id=178